moebiussurfing/ofxSurfingImGui/README.md

 * Also **ofParameterGroup** and their inside **ofParameters**, can be customized too with different **ImGui::Tree** settings, collapsed and nested.

-#### FEATURES

-Instead of the **ofxImGui** behavior, where you can't change the param widget style, we will have:
-- A more powerful **Layout Engine** to improve: "responsive" layouts and customized widgets.
-- Draw each **ofParameter** type with different styles.
-- Especially useful when **ofParameters** are into an **ofParameterGroup**.
-- Queue settings for an **ofParameter** to define configurations to be applied when the widget is drawn when drawing a group.
-- You can hide or exclude some params to be drawn, to disable the mouse interaction, or to draw his void spacing.
-- You can customize how **ofParameterGroup** / **ImGui::Tree** are presented.

 <details>
   <summary>Vertical and Horizontal Sliders</summary>
   <p>